mchaffin17/AirPollutionFinalProject/README.md

 ##Other files
-Beyond these files, there are several image files used throughout notebooks
+1. TransitMap.png - an image file that's used within the EDA notebook

 ##Project Website and Video Links
 The project website can be found at: http://cs109airpollution.github.io<br>